 As well as these great places, there is a waterfront along which you can walk or cycle, numerous parks to enjoy some wide-open spaces and lots of great places for a treat in the form of donuts at Voodoo or ice cream at Salt & Straw.

-Portland has a great public transport system, is easy to navigate by car and sidewalks in downtown Portland is wide and stroller friendly.
+Portland has a great public transport system, is easy to navigate by car, and sidewalks in downtown Portland are wide and stroller friendly.

 There are numerous family-friendly hotels and we loved the two-bedroom suite we had at the TownePlace Suites in Hillsboro for our stay in Portland.
 Comfortable beds, two bathrooms and a kitchenette too.
 We loved Portland and plan to return one day soon.

 Poipu, Kauai, Hawaii

 By Marcie Cheung from Hawaii Travel with Kids